owlbarn/tutorial/book/algodiff/README.md

 TODO: More detail

-## APIs of Algorithmic Differentiation Module
+## Forward and Reverse Propagation with Owl

 So far we have talked about what is AD and how it works.
 Now let's turn to how to use it in Owl.